 Yet it is recommended to feed one type of food to your dog at a time.

-Raw diet is the most natural feeding process for you Great Dane.
-The only thing to be careful about in raw diet is to retain a balanced diet if following BARF. as far as prey model raw diet is concerned the relative ratio is imperative, i.e 8:1:1. for meat, organ, and bone.
+Raw diet is the most natural feeding option for you Great Dane.
+The only thing to be careful about in raw diet is to retain a balanced diet if following BARF.
+As far as prey model raw diet is concerned the relative ratio is imperative, i.e., 8:1:1. for meat, organ, and bone.

-The improper diet can cause a number of growth challenges like east west feet.
+The improper diet can disturb the Great Dane growth.
+Causing it challenges like east west feet.
 Therefore the Great Dane parents have to be cautious and meticulous in feeding raw food.
 Get a thorough understanding of raw diet for your canine beforehand.